MoodIOS/boredom/README.md

 ## Optional user stories
 - [x] User can change their password - Michelle
 - [x] persistent login(so users don't have to login over and over again) - Michelle
+- [x] User can delete activity from list - Melissa
+- [] User can see activity information, like or add that activity through popup - Melissa [working on it]
 - [-] User can like an Activity from his/her own List - working on it
 - [-] User can edit activity description --working on it -Melissa
 - [] User can use map to see their activities